-- Akin: That's correct.
+Akin: That's correct.
 It was my feeling from a legal standpoint and negotiation or whatever that we ought to present some other things.
-As I said, it was at least twenty and maybe up to fifty that I alone went to the board with and the administration had considered. - Wilson: You had a number.
-I noticed you held many meetings in June and July. - Akin: Yes, there were a bunch, and it finally boiled down to...I've forgotten.
-There were some, I'm sure, tactical considerations on my part on just how those four or five, however many we did finally get in. - Wilson: You had the Pacesetter, A, B, and C. - Akin: Pacesetter, A, B, and C. I put them in that order for a reason, and the reason escapes me just right now (chuckle).
+As I said, it was at least twenty and maybe up to fifty that I alone went to the board with and the administration had considered.

+Wilson: You had a number.
+I noticed you held many meetings in June and July.

+Akin: Yes, there were a bunch, and it finally boiled down to...I've forgotten.
+There were some, I'm sure, tactical considerations on my part on just how those four or five, however many we did finally get in.

+Wilson: You had the Pacesetter, A, B, and C.

+Akin: Pacesetter, A, B, and C. I put them in that order for a reason, and the reason escapes me just right now (chuckle).
 I knew there'd be objections from various folks on the other three.
-I didn't really feel that too many people could make valid objections to the Pacesetter.
-The biggest problem with the Pacesetter ended up being with Judge Taylor just giving us two weeks to meet all the things we had to meet for him to order that...to go ahead and that be the deal.
+I didn't really feel that too many people could make valid objections to the Pacesetter. biggest problem with the Pacesetter ended up being with Judge Taylor just giving us two weeks to meet all the things we had to meet for him to order that...to go ahead that be the deal.
 Steve Gurwin and his various Justice Department folks thought we had no chance to meet all the requirements that we had within that two-week period.
-They pretty well agreed that they'd go along with it, and there'd be no appeal if we were able to meet it.
-Very frankly, I had a great deal of confidence in Jones Pearce, John Roberts, and Raymon Bynum, and I'd have been surprised if we hadn't made it.
-There'd been a lot of work going before that, and it was still tough, though, getting, as I recall, 250some-odd white students signed up.
+They pretty well agreed that they'd go along with and there'd be no appeal if we were able to meet Very frankly, I had a great deal of confidence in Jones Pearce, John Roberts, and Raymon Bynum, and I'd have been surprised if we hadn't made it.
+There'd been a work going before that, and it was still tough, though, getting, as I recall, 250-some-odd white students signed up.

-- Wilson: You made the deadline of the last class on the last day. - Akin: Yes.
-And the tough part was getting that to be more than fifty percent in each class.
-If we could have made it just fifty-one percent overall, it wouldn't have been much problem but getting above the fifty-one percent in each class, in each grade, was the tough part.
+Wilson: You made the deadline of the last class on the last day.

+Akin: Yes.
+And the tough part was getting that to be more than 50 percent in each class.
+If we could have made it just 51 percent overall, it wouldn't have been much problem but getting above the 51 percent in each class, in each grade, was the tough part.
-Oral History Collection

-Henry D. Akin, Jr.
+Oral History Collection Henry D. Akin, Jr.

-Interviewer: William Wilson Date: March 30, 1989 Place of Interview: Dallas, Texas
+Interviewer: William Wilson Date: March 30, 1989

+Place of Interview: Dallas, Texas

-Dr. Wilson: This is William Wilson for the University of North Texas Oral History Collection.
-I'm continuing the interview with Mr. Henry D. Akin, Jr. in his office at 16475 Dallas Parkway.
+Dr. Wilson: This is William Wilson for the University of North interview with Mr. Henry D. Akin, Jr. in his office at